li-xin-yi/HK-journalist/README.md

 ## I am too lazy to write a `md` template

 If you have too many variables to report, which make write a template a big project, or simply don't want to write a `md` template, **No problem!** `hkjournalist` can generate a report template with each variable on one slide page automatically.
-With slightly modification or directly used it as a template, you can get your report.
+With slight modification or directly using it as a template, you can get your real report.

 **Example**